reside-ic/shiny-dev/README.md

 ./twinkle <args...>
 ```

-## The components
+## The configuration

-### apache

-Running an unmodified httpd container (previously was 2.4, we'll update once we know this works).
-The configuration ([`apache/httpd.conf`](httpd/httpd.conf)) and certificates (`apache/ssl`) will be read-only mounted into the container.
-You need to fetch the ssl key and certificate, run `./apache/configure_ssl` to do this (only needs to be done if they change or if the `ssl` directory is deleted)

-### haproxy

-An unmodified version of the latest `haproxy`, with a configuration [`haproxy/haproxy.cfg`](haproxy/haproxy.cfg); currently a single shiny worker assumed.

-### shiny

-An unmodified version the twinkle shiny container, with the configuration and site configuration mounted in.
-Apps and their libraries are stored in a persistant docker volume which is also mounted in.
+* `site.yml`: the main configuration describing all applications.
+This will be discussed below
+* `shiny-server.conf`: the configuration for the shiny server itself.
+Very little here should need changing, and this could possibly be baked into the twinkle image
+* `haproxy.cfg`: configuration for the load-balancer
+* `httpd.conf`: configuration for apache.
+This needs to match the configuration of the site itself that is serving the applications